Buuchia/CCS_blog/posts/hw_w7.md

 ```

+1. I combine the c2.js example from week 6 to the ascii cam example.

 In the console log, I receive this error `Canvas2D: Multiple readback operations using getImageData are faster with the willReadFrequently attribute set to true.
 See: https://html.spec.whatwg.org/multipage/canvas.html#concept-canvas-will-read-frequently`.

 To solve this I added this code below: